 Class I prices are adjusted by the Class I differential for the county where the plant is located.
 Maps showing the Class I differentials by county are available here.
 The base zone for the Announced Class I price for the California Federal order is Los Angeles County, CA, at $2.10 per cwt.

 The Class I differential is added to the base skim milk price for Class I and the advanced Butterfat Pricing Factor.
-The Class I skim milk price is the higher of the advanced Class III or IV skim milk pricing factors plus the differential.
+Effective May 2019, the Class I skim milk price is the average of the advanced Class III and IV skim milk pricing factors plus $0.74 per hundredweight and the differential.
 The Class I butterfat price is the advanced butterfat pricing factor plus the specific Class I differential divided by 100 ($/lb).

 The Class II skim milk and Class II nonfat solid prices are also announced in the advance of the month and are based on the Class IV advanced skim milk pricing factor plus a differential of $0.70 per cwt.